 For three days in late October, Motown played host to 1,300 attendees and 129 exhibitors at Forge Fair 2021.
 It was not the largest show ever, but – after having been cancelled twice in 2020 – the enthusiasm by the show’s attendees in doing business person-to-person again was unbounded.
 The next Forge Fair will take place in Cleveland, Ohio, May 23-25, 2023.

-FIA will hold its biennial Forge Fair May 21-23 at Cleveland’s Huntington Convention Center.
-This article, geared to the less experienced tradeshow attendee, will give you tips on how to make the most of your time on the exhibit floor and in the technical sessions.
+FIA will hold Forge Fair 2021 on Oct.
+26-28 in Detroit, Mich., at TFC Center (formerly Cobo Center).
+This article, geared to the novice and lightly experienced trade-show attendee, will give tips on how to make the most of your time on the exhibit floor and in the technical sessions.